The long game to attraction: the joy of long-form content

-Your preference not only applies to your romantic type but how you want to get clients.
+Just like romantic relationships, you’ll have your preferences.
+The same will apply to your client type.
 You attract by being the perfect partner to those that seek you out

 Law of attraction

 It’s sort of the same with your content.
 You attract your audience by appealing to certain factors.
-Just like romantic relationships, you wont be attractive to everyone and that’s exactly the point.
-Not even Angelina Jolie, that symmetrical-faced, modern-day Venus is everyones cup of tea.
+But you won’t be attractive to everyone, and that’s exactly the point.
+Not even Angelina Jolie, that symmetrical-faced, modern-day Venus is everyone’s cup of tea.

 Well, hello there:

 I’m losing my thread here, what is this post about?

 The beautiful blog is pivotal in driving traffic to our little corner of the online universe.
 It’s key to how well we rank in terms of SEO.
 It also shows anyone who cares to read it, how bloody good we are at what we do.
 So if you want to up your organic traffic I suggest you get cracking with blogging.
 I have loads of help for you on my blog that will guide you through the long-form journey.

 And each post you write can be repurposed.
 You can publish it as an article on LinkedIn or as a guest post on another site.
 You can also chop it up and use it across your social media.
 It really is a versatile little medium that will do wonders for your website.
 And if you get someone to blog for you, you’ll never be out of content ideas again.
 You’ll also have more time to do something else, like perv at Claes.

 Or David Ginola, or Brian Blessed or whomever floats your boat.